plamzommour/SixDof/README.md

 ECEF Sim does not currently build and has not achieved first motion yet.
 I suspect it would take at least a few solid days to get first motion.

+Random Physics Sims:

+Some small C++, Matlab and Python scripts I generated to practice for a modeling, simulation and analysis interview with Anduril.
+There are a number of dynamic and physics-based simulations in there.
+All run and all build.
+I use the included build.sh script to build these things, but you can do what you please.

 Usage and accesses to this simulation are controlled by Paul D. Zimmer, original creator.
 Private access for now until bugs are worked out.